-Cash or credit cards: The organization is pleased to accept your donation, or your monthly, quarterly or annual pledge via cash, check or credit card (Visa or Mastercard) at any time.
-United Way Donor Option Gifts: You may choose to designate the ACLU Foundation through your workplace giving campaign.
+Cash or credit cards

+The organization is pleased to accept your donation, or your monthly, quarterly or annual pledge via cash, check, or credit card (Visa or Mastercard) at any time.
+Gifts may be made via mail or online at www.aclunc.org.